Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 author_profile: true
 ---

-I investigate how state strategies and generative AI jointly affect citizens’ perceptions of political information, constrain political expression, and influence policy preferences by combining computational and experimental methods.
+I investigate how generative AI and AI-mediated communication reshape public perceptions of information credibility, communicative expression, and policy preferences, with implications for governance and institutional decision-making, using computational and experimental methods.

-My research program has produced **8 papers** with 5 as first author and 6 as corresponding author.
-These include a publication in *Humanities and Social Sciences Communications*, submissions under review at *Government Information Quarterly*, *PNAS Nexus*, *Regulation & Governance*, *The International Journal of Press/Politics*, and projects targeting *PNAS*.
-My research has received support from competitive grants from LSE, OpenAI, Google, and Social Science Research Council (USA).
+My research program has produced 8 papers with 5 as first author and 6 as corresponding author.
+These include a publication in *Humanities and Social Sciences Communications*, submissions Revise and Resubmit at *Telematics and Informatics*, under review at *PNAS Nexus*, *Information, Communication and Society*, *The International Journal of Press/Politics*, and projects targeting *PNAS*.

 ## Job Market Paper

 **[1] Scope of Public Aversion to AI-labeled Policy Information: A Survey Experiment**

-First and corresponding author; under review at *Government Information Quarterly*; IF = 10.0, SSCI Q1
+First and corresponding author; Revise and Resubmit at *Telematics and Informatics*; IF = 8.3, SSCI Q1

 Full text [online](https://www.dropbox.com/scl/fi/dj2nuqcqevgtjgxazy1xy/Job_Market_Paper.pdf?rlkey=b0edp511k88eme2s5mww9y31s&st=ltul8bhu&dl=0)